d-ries/linux-essentials/09_usersandpermissions/01_course.md

 liam@linux-ess:/shares/ict$ exit
 ```

-?> As you can see they cannot work together on the same files
+?> As you can see they cannot work together on the same files or in the same directories

 A solution is the use of the special bit, named setgid.
-We can give it to the share with the command chmod g+s (to remove we would use g-s):
+We can give it to the shared folder ict with the command chmod g+s (to remove we would use g-s):
 ```bash
 student@linux-ess:~$ ls -ld /shares/ict/
 drwxrwxr-x 3 root ict 4096 Nov 26 16:12 /shares/ict/